spawaskar-cora/cora-docs/docs/user-guide/org-users-projects.md

 !!! warning

     If the project is flagged as **Public**, your project will be visible to all.
-    This option is rarely used and is only avaialble in case you want to share your project with others not part of your organization.
+    This option is rarely used and is only available in case you want to share your project with others not part of your organization.

 #### Edit Project